 Breeding Beef, Sheep, Swine and non-Dairy Goats

 A breeding project (like dairy) is a year round project.
 Like the other projects, you must provide regular care for your animals, but also their offspring.
 Breeding selection is an important part of a breeding project.
-You also must train and practice often with these animals, often with multiple at a time.
+You also must train and practice often with these animals, and often with multiple at a time.
 A breeding project is a large time commitment, but can be very rewarding.

 Horses & Dogs

 Horses and dogs have respective divisions in the livestock department.
 These shows are skills based.
+Horses and dogs are typically a long term commitment to the specie.